-To provide the Applicants with the best possible and most relevant experience, the Model WTO has decided to adapt this years topic.
-By narrowing the topic to Trade & Investment: the framework of a potential Investment Facilitation Agreement, the Model WTO intends to create an even more relevant experience for its Participants as this topic has become even more relevant in recent weeks.
-We apologise for any inconveniences due to the delayed publication.
+To provide the Applicants with the best possible and most relevant experience, the Model WTO has decided this year’s topic to be the Reform of the WTO as this topic has become more relevant in recent months.

 Model WTO Head of Simulation Design